-It is NASA's policy to submit and process legislative proposals for incorporation into the NASA's authorization legislation, including amendments to the National Aeronautics and Space Act of 1958, and other legislative provisions of interest to NASA.
+It is NASA's policy to submit and process legislative proposals for incorporation into the NASA's authorization legislation, including amendments to the National Aeronautics and Space Act, and other legislative provisions of interest to NASA.

 a.
 This NPD applies to NASA Headquarters and Centers, including Component Facilities and Technical and Service Support Centers.

-b.
-Nothing in this NPD shall be construed as limiting the Inspector General's responsibility or duty under section 4(a)(2) of the Inspector General Act of 1978, as amended, 5 U.S.C.
+c.
+Nothing in this NPD should be construed as limiting the Inspector General's responsibility or duty under section 4(a)(2) of the Inspector General Act of 1978, as amended, 5 U.S.C.
 App., to review existing or proposed legislation relating to NASA programs or operations.

 a.
 National Aeronautics and Space Act, as amended, 51 USC § 20113(a).